moonli-lang/moonli-lang.github.io/content/en/_index.md

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa fa-none" title="Learning Resources and Features" %}}
 <p style="text-align:justify">
 From the hacker oriented books <a href="https://lispcookbook.github.io/cl-cookbook/">Cookbook</a> and <a href="https://gigamonkeys.com/book/">Practical Common Lisp</a> to <a href="https://www.cs.cmu.edu/~dst/LispBook/book.pdf">beginner</a> <a href="https://paulgraham.com/acl.html?viewfullsite=1">friendly</a> as well as <a href="https://www.paulgraham.com/onlisptext.html">advanced</a> <a href="https://link.springer.com/book/10.1007/978-1-4842-6134-7">and</a> <a href="https://en.wikipedia.org/wiki/The_Art_of_the_Metaobject_Protocol">beyond</a>, there's something for everybody.
 <p>
 {{% /blocks/feature %}}

+{{% /blocks/section %}}

+{{% blocks/lead color="primary" %}}

+Moonli is *just a transpiler*.

+{{% /blocks/lead %}}

+{{% blocks/section color="light" type="row" %}}

 {{% blocks/feature icon="fa fa-none" title="Transpile-based" %}}
 <p style="text-align:justify">
 Moonli transpiles to Common Lisp.
-Your colleague familiar with Python or Julia can read Moonli code, while lispers in the wild can consume the corresponding Common Lisp code.
+Your colleague familiar with Python or Julia can read Moonli code, while lispers can hack the corresponding Common Lisp code whenever metaprogramming becomes necessary.
 <p>
 {{% /blocks/feature %}}